-Nitrate-nitrogen (nitrate) is one of the most common contaminants in Minnesota’s groundwater.
+Nitrate is one of the most common contaminants in Minnesota’s groundwater.
 The majority of Minnesota households have access to safe drinking water supplies.
-However, in some areas vulnerable to groundwater contamination public and private wells have nitrate levels that exceed the health risk limit for nitrate.
+However, in areas vulnerable to groundwater contamination, some public and private wells have nitrate levels that exceed the health risk limit for nitrate.
 While elevated levels of nitrate in groundwater can result from several factors, a major contributor in rural Minnesota is nitrogen fertilizer that leaches past the crop root zone.

-The purpose of the Rule is to minimize potential sources of nitrate pollution in the state’s groundwater and to protect our drinking water.
-The Rule is one tool, for specific situations, that is part of a larger strategy to reduce nitrate from fertilizer in groundwater.
+The purpose of the rule is to minimize potential sources of nitrate pollution in the state’s groundwater and to protect our drinking water.
+The rule is one tool, for specific situations, that is part of a larger strategy to reduce nitrate from fertilizer in groundwater.

 The authority for the rule comes from the Minnesota Groundwater Protection Act, Minnesota Statute 103H.
-The Minnesota Department of Agriculture has the authority to issue administrative, civil, and criminal penalties against those who violate the Rule under Minnesota Statute 18D.
+The Minnesota Department of Agriculture (MDA) has the authority to issue administrative, civil, and criminal penalties against those who violate the rule under Minnesota Statute 18D.

 There are two parts to the rule.
 Each part contains separate provisions.
 Depending on where you farm, you may be subject to one part of the rule, both parts, or neither part.

-See the answer to Question 11 for more detailed information.
+See the answer to Question 13 for more detailed information.

 Mitigation Levels 1 and 2:

 The initial designation of mitigation levels for a DWSMA is based on nitrate concentrations that are 5.4 mg/L nitrate-nitrogen or higher.
 Nitrate data from public wells will be used to prioritize areas of greatest concern and to determine if mitigation is necessary.
 All areas identified with elevated nitrate contamination will begin in a voluntary mitigation level 1 or 2.